scoc3/scoc3/README.md

 --->

-interested in machine learning, NeRF, and VR!
+interested in electronics, ML, innovation, and Security!